-I don’t recommend substituting almonds, peanuts or peanut butter.
+I don’t recommend substituting whole almonds, whole peanuts or peanut butter.
 The former will change the texture and the latter will change the flavor.

 If you regularly substitute sunflower seeds in these types of recipes, you’ll probably be fine.

 My cake batter hummus calls for a tiny bit of granulated sugar in order to get that signature “cake” flavor and texture, but maple syrup won out in snickerdoodle hummus.